zowe/docs-site/docs/user-guide/cli-installcli.md

    - **(Graphical Linux)** Install `gnome-keyring` and `libsecret` on your computer.

-   - **(Headless Linux)** Follow the procudure documented in the [SCS plug-in Readme](https://github.com/zowe/zowe-cli-scs-plugin/blob/master/README.md).
+   - **(Headless Linux)** Follow the procedure documented in the [SCS plug-in Readme](https://github.com/zowe/zowe-cli-scs-plugin/blob/master/README.md#software-requirements).

 3. Issue the following commands in sequence to install the core from the public npm registry.
-The "core" includes Zowe CLI and Secure Credential Store, which enhances security by encrpyting your username and password.
+The "core" includes Zowe CLI and Secure Credential Store, which enhances security by encrypting your username and password.

     ```
     npm install -g @zowe/cli@zowe-v1-lts